Support Us Button Widget

 “Food is a binder.
 It’s what brings us together.”
 That’s the recurring theme in our conversations every time we chat with Chef Dayna Lee — owner of Comal 864.

-For the fourth year, Lee is organizing a community meal that will serve hundreds of Greenvillians beginning at 2 p.m. on Thanksgiving Day.
+For the fifth (and final) year, Lee is organizing a community meal that will serve hundreds of Greenvillians beginning at 12 p.m. on Thanksgiving Day.
+Comal 864’s final service at its Woodside location will be Saturday, Nov.
+29, making way for Little Secret to take over in early 2026.
+You can still enjoy Lee’s food at her restaurant’s Midtown location.

 The 2023 James Beard Semifinalist is quick to serve others, from the guests who walk in the door of her restaurant to experience her birria tacos to community members in need of a warm coat.
 Plus, she’s given away 10,000+ tacos to people experiencing food insecurity who walk into her restaurant hungry.